marijnh/Eloquent-JavaScript/02_program_structure.md

 {{index "JavaScript console", "developer tools", "Node.js", "console.log", output}}

-In examples, I used `console.log` to output values.
+In the examples, I used `console.log` to output values.
 Most JavaScript systems (including all modern web ((browser))s and Node.js) provide a `console.log` function that writes out its arguments to _some_ text output device.
 In browsers, the output lands in the ((JavaScript console)).
-This part of the browser interface is hidden by default, but most browsers open it when you press F12 or, on Mac, when you press Command-Option-I. If that does not work, search through the menus for an item named "developer tools" or similar.
+This part of the browser interface is hidden by default, but most browsers open it when you press F12 or, on Mac, Command-Option-I.
+If that does not work, search through the menus for an item named "developer tools" or similar.

 {{if interactive